 Thirty-five group study rooms are available for reservation and over 180 individual study rooms are available for check-out.
-The Library also offers event and exhibit space reservations for faculty, staff and students.
+Walk-in study rooms are also available.

 The university offers a 1 credit-hour course (LIBR 1100) to convey effective library research methods and strategies for scholastic success.
-The Library also offers numerous workshops throughout the year on topics such as databases, managing citations and more.
+The Library also offers numerous workshops throughout the year on topics such as databases, managing citations, 3D printing and more.

 Contact: 806.742.2265 or library.ttu.edu.

-The Southwest Collection/Special Collections Library (SWC/SCL) includes the Southwest Collection; the University Archives; Rare Books; the James Sowell Family Collection in Literature, Community and the Natural World; the Archive of Turkish Oral Narrative; and the Crossroads of Music Archive.
+The Southwest Collection/Special Collections Library (SWC/SCL) includes the Southwest Collection; the University Archives; Rare Books; the James Sowell Family Collection in Literature, Community and the Natural World; the Archive of Turkish Oral Narrative; and the Southwest Music Archive.

 The Southwest Collection is the regional repository for historical information pertaining to West Texas and the Southwest.
 The SWC/SCL collects and makes available for research more than 1,800 collections of personal papers; more than 5,000 hours of oral history interviews; noncurrent business and institutional records; and a non-circulating library of Texana, Western Americana, maps, periodicals, photographs, newspapers, interviews, films, videotapes and microfilm.

 The University Archives serves as the institutional memory for Texas Tech University by collecting, preserving, and making accessible to researchers such materials as administrative and faculty records, publications, photographs, memorabilia and video and audio recordings.
 These materials document the legal, historical, fiscal, administrative, and intellectual aspects of the university, as well as the cultural and social aspects of student life.